Top 20 TestNG Interview Questions and Answers

 (i) Hard Assert:

-Hard Assert is the normal assert which is used to do validations in the TestNG class.
+Hard Assert is the normal assert that is used to do validations in the TestNG class.

-We have to use Assert class for hard assert as follows:
+We have to use the Assert class for hard assert:

 Assert.assertEquals(actual value, expected value);